degenhoops/wnba-season-tracker/README.md

 - Safari on iOS may have minor CSS rendering differences
 - Image exports require stable internet for html2canvas CDN

-See the [issue tracker](https://github.com/degenhoops/wnba-season-tracker/issues) for a full list of known issues and feature requests.

 ## 🗺️ Roadmap